JasonLocklin/Dissertation/VWM/Results.md

 \includegraphics{fig_VWM_Precision.pdf}
 \caption{Figure depicts the precision of responses (coded as 1/SD of the response distribution, so higher values indicate better performance).
+Error bars depict 1 standard eror above and below the mean.
 The groups do not statistically differ in their ability to manually indicate their response precisely.}
 \label{fig_VWM_Precision}
 \end{figure}